Twins vs. Red Sox Player Props Betting Odds

 Correa Stats

-- Correa has recorded 53 hits with 15 doubles, two triples, nine home runs and 29 walks.
-He has driven in 34 runs.
+- Correa has 53 hits with 15 doubles, two triples, nine home runs, 29 walks and 35 RBI.

 Correa Recent Games